 While Kelly Sildaru cleans up on the women’s side, the Swiss men hold it down at the first stop of the SFR tour in Val Thorens.

-Words & photos: Ethan Stone
+Words & photos: David Malacrida

 Well, that’s a wrap: after almost one week on-site, the skiers who came to Val Thorens for the first stop of the SFR tour can finally go home.
 Due to really difficult conditions this week, the event schedule had to change almost every day to catch the right window between snow and fog.
 But at least we could enjoy some nice powder while waiting for the weather to clear.